 As a young marketer, I viewed Carine as the person with all the power in our enormous marketing organization.
 When something wasn’t right, I expected her to be able to do something about it – stat.

 The reality, however, is quite different.
-No C-level executive makes a significant decision without getting buy-in from sales, finance, the CEO etc. Not to mention getting buy-in from the front-line employees who will carry it out.
+No C-level executive makes a significant decision without getting buy-in from sales, finance, and the CEO.
+Not to mention getting buy-in from the front-line employees who will carry it out.
 In many ways, the front-line employees are the most empowered to be the change they seek.

 Management isn’t the only way to grow your career